2026 Summer Innovation Program

 Wait, does this include food?

-No, we do not have the ability to provide meals on campus.
-There are a number of local restaurants and grocery stores as well as limited kitchen facilities in the residence hall.
+No, MassDigi does not have the ability to provide meals.
+There are a number of local restaurants and grocery stores.

 What does this cost?

 Nothing.
-In fact, you will receive a modest stipend for your work.
+In fact, you will receive a very modest award for your participation.

 What is an award (aka a stipend)?